All Episodes

 Right, exactly.

-And then what like and then nobody wins.
+And nobody wins.

-Nobody wins and nobody listens.
+And nobody wins and nobody listens.

-Do you you don't like confrontation though?
+Do you, you don't like confrontation, though?

 You hate it.

-Well, I mean and I have put you in some situations where you've gotten better at it.
+Well, I mean, and I have put you in some situations where you've gotten better at it.

 I mean, here's the thing.

-I I I like arguing.
+I like arguing.

-I don't mind I love arguing passionately for my values, my identity, my beliefs.
+I love arguing passionately for my values, my identity, my beliefs.

 I think that's part of what makes us great as a species, part of what makes us great as a country.